 Amendments to Rule 3.1.3 concerning the inclusion of a reference to 8 CCR 1505-3, Rule 3, regarding the administrative hearing process for rejected trainer applications:

 3.1.3 Deficient application.
 The Secretary of State will notify an applicant of any application or curriculum deficiencies.
 If the applicant fails to cure the deficiency within 30 days after the mailing date of the notice, the Secretary will consider the application rejected.
-A rejected applicant may request a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) and 8 CCR 1505-3.
+A rejected applicant may request a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) and 8 CCR 1505-3, Rule 3.

 Amendments to Rule 3.1.3 concerning the inclusion of a reference to 8 CCR 1505-3, Rule 3, regarding the administrative hearing process for curing complaints against vendors or course providers: